By Lori EganNovember 15, 2016

 "One of the key aspects for our facilities is that it is a teaching tool, the learning is student centered and kids are not just sitting in classrooms but are actively engaged in the learning process throughout the school," Tovar said.

 The 185,100 square-feet, 21st-century school was funded in fiscal 2010 for a programmed amount of $74 million.
-DoDEA calls the design of the school "student centered" with seven learning neighborhoods.
-This is a shift from traditional classrooms.
-The more flexible spaces with moveable walls -- called learning hubs and learning studios -- will accommodate large, medium and small groups, individual learning and one-to-one pairings.
-According to DoDEA, true 21st-century learning moves beyond the school and extends the learning space to the global community through technology, virtual instruction and real-time projects.
+The student-centered school features seven learning neighborhoods, which is a shift from traditional classrooms.
+With moveable walls, the space is more flexible and will accommodate large, medium and small groups, individual learning and one-to-one pairings.
+According to DoDEA, 21st-century learning moves beyond the school and extends the learning space to the global community through technology, virtual instruction and real-time projects.

 For more information on 21st-century schools, visit www.dodea.edu/edSpecs.